A Unified Framework for Community Detection and Model Selection in Blockmodels: Simulation study

 \subsubsection{Stochastic blockmodel}

-We generated networks from the SBM with $n$ nodes and $K=3$ communities with 25\%, 25\% and 50\% nodes in the 3 communities, respectively.
-The block probability matrix,

-$n$ is varied over $(1000, 2000, 3000)$ and the network density, $\delta$, is set to $0.05$.
+We generated networks from the SBM with $K=3$ communities with 25\%, 25\% and 50\% nodes, respectively.
+The block probability matrix was $\Omega\propto ,$ $n$ is varied over $(1000, 2000, 3000)$ and the network density, $\delta$, is set to $0.05$.
 We simulated 100 networks for each combination of $(n,K)$.
 We compared the performance of $Q_1$ with spectral clustering using the Laplacian matrix (\textit{SC-L}) \citep{rohe2011spectral, sengupta2015spectral}, where the $K$-means algorithm is applied on the spectral embeddings of the Laplacian matrix $L=D^{-\frac{1}{2}}AD^{-\frac{1}{2}}$ instead of the adjacency matrix.

 The average mislabeling errors (proportion of mislabeled nodes) from applying $Q_1$ and \textit{SC-L} on the networks are reported in Table \ref{tab:comdetsbm}.
 We observe that as $n$ increases, $Q_1$ recovers the true communities perfectly, that is, the proportion of mislabeled nodes goes to zero.
 We also find that for all choices of $(n,K)$, there is no significant difference between $Q_1$ and \textit{SC-L} in terms of mislabeling errors.